Martins-K/First-demo-web-project/README.md

 4. Install and run a software, for example, MAMP or XAMPP, that enables to run a local server that will locally host the website.

-5. Create a new MySQL database and a new table in this database by following the comments in the above PHP script.
+5. By using phpMyAdmin create a new MySQL database and a new table in this database by following the comments in the above PHP script.

 6. Start the local servers and the website is up and running.